 In addition to maintaining high academic and citizenship standards during high school, a student should also demonstrate qualities of leadership through participation in student activities and student government.
-More complete information is available from the school counselor.
+More complete information is available from the school counselor (Valé Herrera berrera bonita.k12.ca.us).